MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 Use design studio to customize your site and manage page permissions quickly and efficiently.

-1. Go to Power Pages.
+1. From the list of sites in Power Pages, select **Edit** to open [design studio](../getting-started/first-page.md).

     IMAGE GOES HERE

-1. From list of sites, select **Edit** to open design studio.

-    IMAGE GOES HERE

-1. Select the ellipses next page that you want to manage permissions for and choose **Page Settings**.
+1. Select the ellipses next to the page you want to manage permissions for and choose **Page Settings**.

     IMAGE GOES HERE